gutow/Easy_Pretty_Math/README.md

 This is intended mostly to aid with teaching students, who often have difficulty translating code into the symbolic math operations they are used to.

-If the file `algebraic_equations.py` is available this will also import and play nice with equations as defined in that file.
+If the file `algebraic_equations.py` is available `DMO` will also import and play nice with equations as defined in that file.

 The utility functions are: